microsoft/onnxruntime-inference-examples/quantization/language_model/evaluation/README.md

-# Evaluating the Accuracy of ORT Causal Latent Language Models (LLMs)
+# Evaluating the Accuracy of ORT Causal Large Language Models (LLMs)

-This folder contains an implementation example to evaluate the accuracy of ONNX LLMs.
+This folder contains an implementation example to evaluate the accuracy of ORT LLMs.
 Evaluations are based on benchmarks from the [Eleuther AI Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), a unified framework to test generative language models on a large number of different evaluation tasks.

 ## Table of Contents